N5GEH/n5geh.services.grid_protection/tutorials/README.md

     $ docker run -d -p 3000:3000 --name grafana --restart always grafana/grafana A new dashboard will be set up [later](#monitoring-via-grafana) in this tutorial.

-#### Time series database for archiving OPC-UA variables
+#### 3. Time series database for archiving OPC-UA variables
-[InfluxDB][influxdb] is a high-speed read and write database.
+[InfluxDB [6]][influxdb] is a high-speed read and write database.
 The data is being written in real-time and one can read in real-time.
 It will be used to store time series data from the OPC-UA server.

 Pull the container image via